ekolik/-Python-Distribution_of_craters_on_Mars/README.md

 We will use these data for calculating the location and square area of the craters.

 ## Approach
-We will evaluate the distribution of craters by calculating and comparing the square acreages of craters separately on each of the 4 hemispheres of Mars: north-western, north-eastern, south-western, and south-eastern.
-To find the square acreage of craters on one hemisphere we first calculate and then sum up the square acreages of all craters with centers within this hemisphere.
+We will evaluate the distribution of craters by calculating and comparing the square acreages of craters separately on each of the 4 quadrants of Mars: north-western, north-eastern, south-western, and south-eastern.
+To find the square acreage of craters on one quadrant we first calculate and then sum up the square acreages of all craters with centers within this quadrant.

 ## Literature review
 In order to discover if the question of the project has already been answered in other papers, the Internet was searched for the terms: "*mars crater facts*", "*mars crater distribution*", "*mars crater density*".
 The related sources that have been found and reviewed are listed is in the **Resources** section.